NanoComp/meep/doc/docs/Python_User_Interface.md

 Fx = sim.add_force(...)
 ```

-to store the flux object in a variable. `add_force` initializes the fields if necessary, just like calling `run`, so you should only call it *after* initializing your `Simulation` object which includes specifiying `geometry`, `sources`, `boundary_layers`, etcetera.
+to store the flux object in a variable. `add_force` initializes the fields if necessary, just like calling `run`, so you should only call it *after* initializing your `Simulation` object which includes specifying `geometry`, `sources`, `boundary_layers`, etcetera.
 You can create as many force objects as you want, e.g. to look at forces on different objects, in different directions, or in different frequency ranges.
 Note, however, that Meep has to store (and update at every time step) a number of Fourier components equal to the number of grid points intersecting the force region, multiplied by the number of electric and magnetic field components required to get the stress vector, multiplied by `nfreq`, so this can get quite expensive (in both memory and time) if you want a lot of frequency points over large regions of space.

 Once you have called `add_force`, the Fourier transforms of the fields are accumulated automatically during time-stepping by the `run` functions.
 At any time, you can ask for Meep to print out the current force spectrum via: